crcn-archive/paperclipjs.com/lib/pages/index.md

 Paperclip is a template engine designed for the DOM.
 It works by compiling templates to document fragments, then clones them whenever they're needed.
-The result is a template engine with <a href="https://pbs.twimg.com/media/B1Z3mHHCcAAk7Zc.png:large">very few moving parts</a>, and [insanely fast rendering](http://jsperf.com/pc-templating-comparison).
+The result is [blazing-fast rendering](http://jsperf.com/pc-templating-comparison) with <a href="https://pbs.twimg.com/media/B1Z3mHHCcAAk7Zc.png:large">very few moving parts</a>.

 <!--
 {